At Adaptive Sports Association, our dedicated staff and Board of Directors allows us to provide outstanding adaptive sports programs.

 Ann Marie came to ASA as an intern in the fall of 2006 after working at a summer camp for people with disabilities.
 She has worked at ASA as a volunteer, an intern, a staff instructor and as the program director.
 She is a commercial raft guide in both Colorado and Utah, a swift water rescue technician, has her wilderness first responder certification and is a Leave No Trace Trainer.
 When she is not at work she can be found making snow angels, playing in the mountains, chasing her dogs or tubing the river.

 Klancy started as a winter volunteer in 2015 and joined the ASA staff full-time the following spring.
-She is a commercial raft guide in Colorado and has her Wilderness First Responder Certification.
-She loves to ski, snowboard, hike, fish, play in the river, watch birds, giggle, and use her dog as a pillow.
+She is a commercial raft guide in Colorado and Utah, and has Wilderness First Responder, White Water Rescue Technician, and PSIA Alpine Level 1 certifications.
+She loves to ski, snowboard, hike, fish, play in the river, watch birds, laugh, and use her dog as a pillow.

 |Judy Abercrombie – Bookkeeper